Kea-Angel-Ntheledi/KEANTH501_BCL2407_GroupC_Kealeboga-Ntheledi_FSJ02/README.md

 ### Dynamic Product Pages:
 View detailed information about products, including images, descriptions, prices, and reviews.
 ### Interactive UI:
-Includes "Back", "Add to Cart", and "Like" buttons with responsive design.
+Includes "Back", whichis responsive and the "Add to Cart", and "Like" buttons which are non responsive.
 ### Cart Management:
-Basic functionality for adding products to a cart (implementation can be extended).
+Unfunctionality button for adding products to a cart (implementation can be extended).
 ### Review System:
 Users can read and view customer reviews.